Home Subscribe Write for Us FAQ Contact HubGarden Login

 Disclaimer: I received a complimentary copy of this book from Smith Publicity via NetGalley in exchange for an honest review.

 The American film-maker, poet and musician Cevin Soling produced and directed a documentary film called The War on Kids (2009), in which he argues that the American school system is irredeemably flawed.
 Instead of attempts at reform he wants to see schools abolished.
-Now he expands on that idea in print form.
-The Student Resistance Handbook is not for those wanting to change schools to make them more pleasant or fair to students.
+Now he expands on that idea in print form. is not for those wanting to change schools to make them more pleasant or fair to students.
 It is a guide to trying to bring down schools from within.

 I hate schools as much as the next girl, if the next girl also used to while away maths lessons daydreaming about her demountable classroom being swallowed by giant a sand worm, partially digested then belched out into the crater of an active volcano, but I still can't fully get behind the message of this book.